dlynch7/P-Bot/Electronics/Notes: DC-DC converters.md

 #### Continuous-Discontinuous Boundary

-## 5 INTERMEZZO: The Efficiency Enhancement Factor
+## 5 Efficiency Enhancement Factor

 "The Efficiency Enhancement Factor (EEF) allows comparison in terms of power conversion efficiency that is independent of the voltage conversion ratio."